Getting Started - Faculty and Appointed Personnel

 - Once you have logged into UAccess Employee click "New Employee Work Center" on the main page and complete the forms in the following order:

-- Second complete the "Submit I-9" Form (MUST be done prior to your official start date).
+- Second, complete the "Submit I-9" Form (MUST be done as soon as possible, and prior to your official start date).

 - When completing the I-9 some fields will be pre-filled by information transferred from the Personal Information Form.

 - Be sure the address for the I-9 is an actual US street address as PO boxes are not acceptable.